UANATACA/RA-REPO/ra_gui.md

 </br>

-If all information obtained is correct, a Certified UANATACA Operator will approve the request by signing the receipt and contract with his or her own cloud certificate.
+With the information gathered in the above mentioned process, a UANATACA Certified Operator will be in charge of validating every evidence.

 In case of Natural Person profiles, the request gets approved in this step, meaning that it is completed.

 </br>